chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 is the ``Mason.lock``.
 You can think of this file as a snapshot of a single run of the program.
 This file "locks" in the settings in which the program ran upon invocation of ``mason run``.
-This file can be generated manually with the ``mason update`` command. ``mason update`` will read the ``Mason.toml`` and generate the ``Mason.lock`` based on it's contents.
+This file can be generated manually with the ``mason update`` command. ``mason update`` will read the ``Mason.toml``, resolve dependencies, and generate the ``Mason.lock`` based on it's contents.

-A new directory has also been added.
 The ``target/`` directory is where Mason stores all the binaries related to your project.
 These could be binaries for the main source code as well as examples and tests.
 There are two types of targets for building.
 The example above places the project binary into ``target/debug/`` because that is the default location of project binary given no other arguments.
 However, if a final version of an application or library is